Alexander Ramsey: Later career

 Ramsey served as Secretary of War from 1879 to 1881, under President Rutherford B. Hayes.
+As War Secretary, he investigated the assault of a black West Point cadet, Johnson Whittaker.
+He worked to improved the policies of West Point.
+He encouraged the army to track pursue the Apache under Chief Victorio.
 He was one of the commissioners to govern Utah from 1882 to 1886 under the Edmunds Act.
 The act made it illegal for polygamists to vote or hold office.
 Ramsey and four others were defendants in the Supreme Court case Murphy v.
 Ramsey, 114 U.S. 15 (1885).
 The Supreme Court upheld the federal law that denied polygamists the right to vote.